 - Reduce the risk of having to go to the doctor with flu by 40 percent to 60 percent during seasons when the flu vaccine viruses are similar to circulating flu viruses1

-Find where to get a flu shot at no cost to you
+Get a flu shot at no cost to you

 Who should get a flu shot?

-A yearly flu shot is recommended for everyone 6 months of age and older, even healthy people.
+A yearly flu shot is recommended for most everyone 6 months of age and older, even healthy people.